Francesca Romana D'Antuono: Volt Italy and Europa

 In October 2021, she was elected co-president of Volt Europa alongside Reinier van Lanschot.
 During her tenure, she has supported various national elections for local Volt representatives and promoted the establishment of new local chapters of the party.

 In November 2023, D'Antuono was re-elected as co-president of Volt Europa, alongside Mels Klabbers from Volt Netherlands.
+During the European elections held during her term as president, the party stood in significantly more countries and improved its result considerably, resulting in the party gaining four additional seats in the European Parliament.